[Stakeholder] The smallest objects of utmost importance to the EU

 And once you have a functioning chip, you need to protect it from the outside.
 So you need to handle packaging, which does much more than just protect it from outside nowadays.

 Finally, you'd need metrology equipment, because you need to make sure that what you fabricate actually turned out the way that you wanted it to turn out.
-Because one of the demands is for the yield to be very high — just about 100% of the devices that you make must work.
+Because one of the demands is for the yield to be very high — just about 100 percent of the devices that you make must work.

 A very complex process indeed.
 Of this whole production chain, what do and don't we have in the EU?